cdapio/cdap/cdap-docs/reference-manual/source/http-restful-api/metadata.rst

 The lineage will be returned as a JSON string in the body of the response.
 The JSON describes lineage as a graph of connections between programs and datasets (or streams) in the specified time range.
 The number of levels of the request (``levels``) determines the depth of the graph.
-This impacts how far back the provenance of the data in the lineage chain is calculated, as described in the :ref:`Metadata and Lineage <metadata-lineage-lineage>`.
+This impacts how far back the provenance of the data in the lineage chain is calculated, as described in the :ref:`Metadata and Lineage <metadata-lineage>`.

 Lineage JSON consists of three main sections: